Revisiting the HIP41378 system with K2 and Spitzer: Photometric Observations and Analysis

 where D is the transit depth, E(t) is the transit model, $f_i$ is the flux of the i'th pixel, $c_i$ are coefficients correcting for the varying response of the pixels, and h and g are parameters used to model a quadratic time ramp.
 We perform a $\chi^2$ minimization for each lightcurve to determine the best fit parameters, and use the quality of the fits to determine which lightcurve to ultimately use.
 This is done by binning the residuals of the fit, plotting the standard deviation versus bin factor, and choosing the one which has the closest slope to -0.5 (in log space), indicating the lowest amount of correlated noise.
 In addition to choosing the best lightcurve, we also bin down the data and see what effect this has on the results as well.
 This procedure ends up selecting a 2D-Gaussian fit for centroiding, an aperture radius of 2.4 pixels, and a bin size of 200 points per bin.

-Once we have chosen the best lightcurve for each observation, as for the K2 data we run an MCMC chain in order to obtain posterior probability distributions and determine the errors for each parameter.
+Once we have chosen the best lightcurve for each observation, as for the \textit{K2} data we run an MCMC chain in order to obtain posterior probability distributions and determine the errors for each parameter.
 The values being fit during the MCMC are the PLD pixel coefficients, the two time ramp parameters, the center of transit, the transit depth, as well as the orbital inclination and semi-major axis.
 The best fit transit signals are shown in Figure~\ref{fig:spitzer transits} and the values are listed in Table~\ref{tab:spitzerfitparams}.

-We also performed analyses with two independent implementations of PLD, fitting the Spitzer data by itself (Hardegree-Ullman et al., in preparation) and also simultaneously with the K2 data (Livingston et al., in review), and the resulting parameter estimates were consistent.
+We also performed analyses with two independent implementations of PLD, fitting the \textit{Spitzer} data by itself (Hardegree-Ullman et al., in preparation) and also simultaneously with the \textit{K2} data (Livingston et al., in review), and the resulting parameter estimates were consistent. \textbf{We find that for both planets, the values of semi-major axis and depth are consistent within the quoted errors between the \textit{Spitzer} and \textit{K2} values.}